This article has links to products and services we love, which we may make commission from.

 The still water of Luce Bay was like a sheet of glass as we drove past the posh summer houses on the other side of the road.

-This leg was one of those ‘lucky to be alive’ moments you often get during a road trip; a real appreciation for what Scotland has on offer.
+This leg was one of those ‘lucky to be alive’ moments you often get during a road trip: a genuine appreciation for what Scotland offers.

-There isn’t much going on in Port William, but there is a waterfront cafe, a few points of interest including a bronze fisherman looking out to sea by the award winning sculpture, Andrew Brown and signs pointing to different parts of the UK and Ireland.
+There isn’t much going on in Port William.
+Still, there is a waterfront cafe with a few points of interest, including a bronze fisherman looking out to sea by the award-winning sculpture Andrew Brown and signs pointing to different parts of the UK and Ireland.

 Portpatrick is a busy wee town packed with locals looking for a pint, even on a rainy day.

-There’s plenty of outdoor seating spread out over the three harbour view pubs and dogs are welcome.
+There is plenty of outdoor seating spread out over the three harbour-view pubs, and dogs are welcome.

 We dined on pie at The Crown Hotel before a walk around the harbour.